John Caulfield (Irish footballer): Galway United

 In August 2020, Caulfield took over as manager of Galway United.
 United won the first five league games under his management as he guided the club to the promotion playoffs, however a loss to Longford Town saw the club remain in the Division for the following season.
 In 2021, after a sluggish start in which the club took just 9 points from the opening 9 league games, a strong finish to the season saw United finish 2nd behind Shelbourne.
 A home defeat to Bray in the playoffs saw the club again miss out on promotion.
 2022 saw the club make the best ever start to a league season but a loss of form in the second half of the season resulted in a 3rd placed finish and another trip to the playoffs, this time Waterford FC ending the promotion hopes.
 He signed a new contract in September 2021 to bring him to the end of the 2023 season.

-Stats

-Stats shown below are for Premier Division, FAI Cup, League of Ireland Cup and Europa League games.
+The 2023 season saw them win the first division at the top with 94 points from 30 wins, 4 draws and only 2 losses for the entire season earning them promotion to the Premier Division, and in their first season back Caulfield guided Galway to a 5th place finish which was the club's highest since 1994.